Here are some frequently asked questions about school registration at the International Welcome Centre (IWC):

 I have a Study Permit to study in Canada.
 Can my child study in New Brunswick without paying tuition fees?

-For your child to attend school without paying tuition:
+For your child to go to school without paying tuition:

-► The child’s parent/guardian must be enrolled in a degree or diploma program at a publicly funded institution or in a degree program at a private post-secondary institution in N.B.
-Here is a list of institutions that would fall under Section 12 of the Regulation.
-This was developed with assistance and clarification from PETL:
+The child’s parent/guardian must be enrolled in a degree or diploma program (Designated Learning Institute – DLI) at a publicly funded institution or in a degree program at a private post-secondary institution in N.B.

-For a child to go to school without paying tuition:
+For your child to go to school without paying tuition:

 I have adopted a child, I have no birth certificate, and the adoption papers I have contain sensitive information.
 What document(s) can I provide?

+There are several ways to address this concern.
 We can copy only the portion of the adoption paper identifying the child’s name and the legal guardian’s name.
+We can also copy other relevant documents that show the relationship of the child and his/her legal guardian.

 Here are some frequently asked questions about school/grade placement